chauvu/chauvu.github.io/README.md

 This project uses MRI T2-weighted image datasets acquired on 60 subjects.
 A convolutional neural network is trained to classify 2-dimensional images into three orientation categories: axial, sagittal and coronal.
 Due to HIPAA, the subject datasets are not made available publicly; an example dataset acquired on the author is available as illustration.
 [DATA](https://github.com/chauvu/chauvu.github.io/tree/main/Data/mri_t2/CV_T2.nii), [SCRIPT](https://github.com/chauvu/chauvu.github.io/blob/main/Notebooks/mri_orientation_classification.ipynb)

+## Data Visualization

+**College Factual Data Viz**

+This project uses the CollegeFactual dataset and visualizes using Plotly package in Python.
+Dash package is used to create an interactive dashboard from this dataset.
+Note that somehow the .png and .gif images are NOT displaying correctly; I am working to fix this.
+The images can be viewed outside of Jupyter Notebook in the Data folder.
+[DATA](https://github.com/chauvu/chauvu.github.io/tree/main/Data/college_factual/dashboard_png), [SCRIPT](https://github.com/chauvu/chauvu.github.io/blob/main/Notebooks/colleges_dashboard.ipynb)

 ## R Code

 **Mental Health in Tech**